bcgov/wordpress/deployments/kustomize/README.md

 * sample command ```wp plugin list --allow-root```

-## OpenShift Deployment With OpenShift Secrets
+## Deploying images to tools.

-### Deploying images to tools.
+* In order for deployments in openshift to work, you will have to generate your own overlay which will point to the `./deployments/kustomize/overlays/openshift/images` folder of this repo.
-* In order for deployments in openshift to work, you will have to generate your own overlay which will point to the `./deployments/kustomize/overlays/openshift/Images` folder of this repo.
+* Update your license plate in the kustomization.yaml file.

 #### Sample Overlay for Image deployment in tool namespace
 ```yaml